It's Time for Downtown

 HEALTH AND SAFETY:

 • Expanded Security Patrols: Council increased funding to expand the hours of downtown security patrols, ensuring a roving presence in the downtown core.
-This helps make RCMP officers available for daily patrols downtown every morning and evening, with a 23% increase over last year.
+This helps make RCMP officers available for daily patrols downtown every morning and evening.

-• Additional RCMP and Bylaw staffing: Council approved four new RCMP Officer positions and one new Bylaw Enforcement Officer position to enhance coverage in the downtown.
+• Additional RCMP and Bylaw staffing: In recent years, Council has added four new RCMP Officer positions and one new Bylaw Enforcement Officer position to enhance coverage in the downtown.

-• Community Cleanups: The City's bylaw team conducts frequent cleanups at downtown locations including Spirit Square, Nunns Creek Park, laneways, and other locations where camping and sleeping are prohibited by the Public Nuisance Bylaw.
+• Community Cleanups: The City's bylaw team conducts frequent cleanups at downtown locations including Spirit Square, Nunns Creek Park, laneways, and other locations where camping and sleeping are prohibited.

 • Fire Department Support: The City’s Fire Department is actively committed to supporting downtown safety, with 33% of their calls servicing the city centre.

 • Development of a Community Safety and Well-Being Plan: This initiative will create an actionable plan to enhance safety and overall well-being within the community, finding long term solutions that benefit the entire community.
-Find more information on the plan here.
+Learn more about the CSWBP.

 • Provincial Advocacy: Council continues to advocate for action on initiatives beyond the City's scope, such as updates to legislation and investments in housing, mental health and addiction support and other avenues to address the root causes of crime, to the Federal and Provincial governments, Island Health, and BC Housing.